tekr-io/lukaz-reference/source/includes/main.md

 Create an account on our dev UI: <a href="https://lukaz.dev/sign-up?user=true" target="_blank">lukaz.dev</a>

-Set the dev environment on the JS client by passing `{dev: true}` in the second parameter.
+Set the dev environment on the JS client by passing `dev` in the second parameter.